"What?!" Jennifer gasped. "Missing? Are you sure?"

 "And you're aware she's the one who gave the Feds what they needed to take down Hart-Lincoln and finalize the racketeering charges against our capo and the others?"

 "I can put two and two together," I replied.
-"You know we helped the FBI with Hart-Lincoln's computers."
+"I'm sure you know about my company helping the FBI with Hart-Lincoln's computers."

 "So you know nothing about what Lisa Glass said to the FBI?
 It had to be good to get her out of prison."